 ALT sells the house to a family or individual and provides the homebuyer with a 99-year renewable ground lease for the land.
-The ALT homeowner has full use of the land just like any other homeowner.
-The owner of an ALT home can pass the home to their children just like any other homeowner.
-But if the homeowner decides to sell the house, ALT will buy the house back from them or help them find another low to moderate income family or individual to purchase the home.
+The ALT homeowner has full use of the land and can pass the home to their heirs just like any other homeowner.
+But if the homeowner decides to sell the house, ALT will buy the house back from them or help them find an income-eligible income family or individual to purchase the home.

 ALT works with families and individuals making below 80% of Area Median Income.
-For a family of three they must make below $42,400.
-The homes that we develop must always be available for low to moderate income first time homebuyers.
-This means that they never turn into student rentals or speculative properties.
-The homes are not used as comparisons for appraisals or tax assessments so while the neighborhood benefits from having problem properties fixed up, they do not suffer from increased property taxes because of these new or renovated homes.
+Our ground lease model enables us to keep those homes affordable to income-eligible families in perpetuity.
+It also ensures the homes are always occupied by the homeowners.
+This means that ALT homes never turn into student rentals or investment properties.
+ALT homes are not used as comparisons for appraisals or tax assessments, so while the neighborhood benefits from having problem properties fixed up, they do not suffer from increased property taxes because of these new or renovated homes.

-All ALT applicants receive housing counseling, which usually includes helping applicants re-build credit and improve their credit scores.
-ALT’s housing counselor will work individually with applicants to address credit problems.
+Don’t let a low credit score keep you from reaching out to us.
+All ALT applicants attend a free information session, participate in a homebuyer education class, and participate in one-on-one housing counseling.
+This often includes helping applicants rebuild their credit and improve their credit scores.
+ALT’s housing counselors will work individually with applicants to address credit problems.

-Interestingly enough, community land trusts like ALT were started as a way to address the lack of power that sharecropping had created in black communities in Georgia.
-Community land trusts are formed to hold land for the benefit of those that often don’t have access to ownership or control.
-Our homeowners are able to build equity and move out of rental situations allowing them more stability and opportunities.
+Interestingly enough, Community Land Trusts like ALT were started as a way to address the lack of power that sharecropping had created in Black communities in Georgia.
+The first CLT, New Communities, Inc., was organized by civil rights activists in the 1960s in Albany, Georgia to enable Black sharecroppers who had lost their homes and jobs to register to vote.
+Community Land Trusts are formed to hold land for the benefit of those that often don’t have access to ownership or control.
+Our homeowners are able to build equity and move out of rental situations, allowing them more stability and opportunities.